MariaSnegireva/cs50_Final_Project_robot_game/README.md

 # CS50 Final Project

+#### Video Demo:

+[Youtube video](https://www.youtube.com/watch?v=lPs29xJWDwE)

+#### Description:

 This project is a Small-Scale 2D Game with LOVE 2D and Lua.
 In this game  ‘Isaac Asimov legacy’ his famous character - robot has 30 second for collect materials to get score before they disappear.
 To start the game - press space , return, or left , right, up or down button.
 Also you can use left, right, up down button to let your robot moves.
 If you want to quit - press escape button.
 However, you must collected at least 5 materials, otherwise you will be Space Over.

-## Video Demo

-[Youtube video](https://www.youtube.com/watch?v=lPs29xJWDwE)

 ![alt text](https://github.com/MariaSnegireva/robot/blob/main/robot_preview.gif "GIF")